restfulapi/restful-api/README.md

         "/"(view:"/index")
         "500"(view:'/error')
     }

+Note that in order to conform to the strategy and for support for limiting methods exposed by a resource to operate correctly, all the api urls must conform to the pattern above.
+That is, 'show', 'update', and 'delete' methods are mapped to urls that have an even number of parts after the api prefix; 'list' and 'create' methods map to urls that have an odd number of parts after the api prefix.

 ###Use of custom media types
 The plugin relies on custom media types to specify resource representations.
 For requests, the media type in the Content-Type header is used to identify the resource representation in the request body, in order to extract parameters from it to be passed to the resource's service.